readytensor/rt-agentic-ai-cert-week3/README.md

 # Ready Tensor Agentic AI Certification - Week 3

-This repository contains the practical code and exercises for **Week 3** of the Ready Tensor Agentic AI Certification program.
+This repository contains the lessons, practical code and exercises for **Week 3** of the Ready Tensor Agentic AI Certification program.
 Week 3 builds on the modular prompt engineering concepts introduced in Week 2 and adds practical examples of multi-turn conversations and robust system prompts.

 ## What You'll Learn

-**Lesson 1 - Basic LLM Calls & Multi-Turn Conversations:**
+- Making your **first LLM calls** and grounding them in publication content
+- Designing safe, consistent, and modular **system prompts**
+- Managing **chat memory** in long conversations
+- Adding **memory persistence** for session continuity
+- Implementing a full **RAG pipeline** using vector databases and embeddings

+## Lessons in This Repository

+### 1. Your First LLM Calls: Getting Started with Groq & LangChain

-- Make your first LLM calls using LangChain and Groq.
+Make basic LLM calls using LangChain and Groq.
+Learn to ground questions in documents and maintain context in multi-turn conversations.
-- Ground your questions in publication content for accurate, context-aware answers.
-- Explore how context is managed in multi-turn conversations.

-**Lesson 2 - System Prompts for Control & Safety:**
+### 2. System Prompts: Your AI’s Operating Manual

-- Craft modular system prompts that define your assistant's behavior, boundaries, and tone.
+Design modular system prompts that define assistant behavior, tone, and safety boundaries.
+See how prompt structure impacts reliability and security.
-- Learn how to handle manipulative questions and safeguard your assistant's instructions.
-- See how small changes in your system prompt dramatically improve reliability and security.

-You'll experiment with real-world scenarios, using a publication about Variational Autoencoders (VAEs) as the test case.
+### 3a.
+Memory Management Strategies: When Conversations Get Too Long

+Explore how to manage growing conversation history using three strategies: stuffing, recent-only, and summarization — and analyze their trade-offs.

+### 3b.
+Memory Persistence: Saving Conversations Across Sessions

+Add memory persistence to your assistant so users can resume chats across sessions.
+Covers LangChain’s memory types and custom database implementations.

+### 4. Building Your Research Assistant: A Step-by-Step RAG Implementation

+Build a complete RAG system that semantically retrieves publication content and uses it to generate grounded, context-aware responses in real time.

 ## Repository Structure